No. 281 Squadron RAF

 No. 281 Squadron was a Royal Air Force air-sea rescue squadron during the Second World War.

 History

 No. 281 Squadron was formed at RAF Ouston, England on 29 March 1942 as an air-sea rescue squadron.
-The squadron was equipped with the Supermarine Walrus and the Avro Anson.
-The squadron disbanded on 22 November 1942 when it was absorbed by 282 Squadron.
+The squadron was equipped with the Supermarine Walrus, a British single-engine amphibious biplane, and the Avro Anson, a British twin-engine, multi-role aircraft.
+The squadron disbanded on 22 November 1942 when it was absorbed by No. 282 Squadron.

-The squadron reformed at RAF Thornaby on 22 November 1943 with the Vickers Warwick.
+It was reformed at RAF Thornaby on 22 November 1943 and equipped with Vickers Warwick, a multi-purpose twin-engined aircraft.
 The squadron moved to Tiree in February 1945 to provide air-sea rescue cover for Northern Ireland and western Scotland.

-At the end of the Second World War the squadron disbanded at RAF Ballykelly on 24 October 1945.
+At the end of the Second World War the squadron was disbanded at RAF Ballykelly on 24 October 1945.